Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis: Directed Q-Analysis and Directed Higher-Order Adjacencies

 \end{example}

-Furthermore, the directed simplicial $q$-distance between two vertices of a maximal $q$-digraph can be written in terms of the entries of its maximal $q$-adjacency matrix, $\mathcal{H}_{q} = (h_{\sigma \tau})$:
+Furthermore, the directed simplicial $q$-distance between two vertices of a maximal/lower $q$-digraph can be written in terms of the entries of its maximal/lower $q$-adjacency matrix, $\mathcal{H}_{q} = (h_{\sigma \tau})$:

 where $s^{q}_{\sigma \rightarrow \tau}$ is the shortest directed simplicial $q$-walk from $\sigma$ to $\tau$.
-Similarly, for a weighted maximal $q$-digraph, we can define the \textit{weighted directed simplicial $q$-distance} in term of the entries of its weighted maximal $q$-adjancecy matrix:
+Similarly, for a weighted maximal/lower $q$-digraph, we can define the \textit{weighted directed simplicial $q$-distance} in terms of the entries of its weighted maximal/lower $q$-adjacency matrix:

 where $f$ is some non-symmetric node-to-edge weight function, $F$ is a weight-to-distance function, and $s^{q}_{\sigma \rightarrow \tau}(F)$ is the shortest directed simplicial $q$-walk from $\sigma$ to $\tau$ with respect to $F$.